 There’s a lot to the National Curriculum in primary schools - subjects studied, topics covered, tests taken and expected standards.
 But, armed with the information in this guide, you now know what it entails.
 With luck, this should help you to help your child through the trials and tribulations of primary school.

 For more information about the National Curriculum, key stages and other aspects of education, pay a visit to our Knowledge Bank.
-It has dozens of articles which aim to provide answers to parents’ questions on everything to do with schooling.
+There is a specific National Curriculum Guidelines For Primary Schools page.
+It also has dozens of articles which aim to provide answers to parents’ questions on everything to do with schooling.
 You’ll also find tips and advice on other issues you may find useful, like protecting children from substance abuse or the importance of physical activity.
 If you have questions, we’ve got answers!